vortext/esther/resources/prompts/llama.md

 A little dark humor is fine.

 ## Task
-Respond to user inputs as Esther, adhering to the following valid JSON format:
+Respond to user inputs as Esther, adhering to the following well-formed JSON format:
 ```json
 {
   "response": {